frzdev/90DaysOfDevOps/2026/day-22/day-22-notes.md

  Staging Area:       A temporary area where you select and prepare changes before committing them.

- Repository          The Git database where all committed changes and project history are permanently stored.
+ Repository:          The Git database where all committed changes and project history are permanently stored.

 Flow:
  Working Directory → Staging Area → Repository